 Pipes.
-Check exposed pipes for signs of leaks or corrosion, which can present as rust stains or green or white discoloration around metal fittings.
-Corrosion can cause pipe connections to become unseated; if left too long, it can then lead to leaks.
+Check exposed pipes for leaks or corrosion.
+This usually shows up as rust or green or white discoloration around metal fittings.
+Corrosion can cause unseated pipe connections, which can lead to leaks.

 Water pressure and drainage.
-Low water pressure can signal a problem in the water line or a buildup of sediment.
-Test sinks and tubs at the faucets and remove the aerator from showerheads and faucets to look for sediment.
-Check the drainage; a full swirl should be evident as the water leaves basins.
-If bubbles appear instead, the pipe may be blocked.
+Low water pressure signals a problem in the water line or a buildup of sediment.
+Test the water pressure at the faucets.
+Remove aerators to look for sediment.
+You should see a full swirl of water as a basin drains.
+If you see bubbles, the pipe may be blocked.

 Leaks and tile damage.
-Carefully examine tiles and caulking to see if any are cracked, loose, or hollow.
+Check tiles and caulking to see if they’re cracked, loose, or hollow.
 Push gently on the toilet to see if it moves or rocks.
-Any of these anomalies can be an indication of current or past leaks that may have contributed to unseen damage beneath the tiles.
+Any of these issues can be a sign of leaks (and damage) beneath the tiles.

 Toilet problems.
-The two most common problems that happen with a toilet are that it will run continuously after flushing or will not flush at all.
-Both problems should be fixed as soon as possible.
-A toilet that runs wastes a lot of water, which can translate into higher utility costs.
-In general, this problem is the result of a tank valve or flapper that is improperly seated.
-After the toilet is flushed, the valve does not settle back into place, thus allowing the water to run out of the tank.
-Since the water never rises to a level that will send the filler float back into position, the water continues to cycle through the tank.
-Jiggling the handle of the toilet will sometimes reset the flapper, but if the problem persists, some of the internal mechanisms of the toilet will most likely need replacement.
+There are two very common toilet problems.
+One is that the toilet will run continuously after flushing.
+The other is that the toilet will not flush at all.
+Both of these problems should be fixed as soon as possible.
+A toilet that runs wastes a lot of water, which gets expensive.
+This problem is typically the result of a tank valve or flapper that is improperly seated.
+After the toilet is flushed, the valve does not settle back into place, which allows the water to run out of the tank.
+Since the water never rises to a level that will send the filler float back into position, the water keeps cycling through the tank.
+Jiggling the handle of the toilet sometimes resets the flapper.
+If the problem persists, the toilet’s internal mechanisms probably need to be replaced.

 Toilet clogs.
 Toilet clogs can often be cleared with a toilet plunger.
-However, if a plunger cannot fix the problem, plumbers can use special tools called augers, or snakes.
-Snakes are long, flexible, spring-like tools that a plumber inserts into the drain of the toilet and manually rotates in order to break up the clog.
+If a plunger can’t fix the problem, call a plumber.
+Plumbers have special tools called augers, or snakes, to remove stubborn clogs.
+Snakes are long, flexible tools that can reach far into a drain.
+The plumber then manually rotates the tool to break up the clog.

 Dripping faucets.
 Worn parts of a faucet are the most common cause of faucet drip.
-Since various faucet designs shut off water flow differently, a variety of components can cause the faucet to drip.
-In a standard two-handle faucet, a worn rubber washer, or O-ring, or a worn valve seat usually causes the drip.
-Since a steady faucet drip can waste many gallons of water per day if left unchecked, a faucet drip should be repaired as soon as possible.
+There are a few components that can cause a faucet to drip.
+In many cases, the cause is a worn rubber washer, or O-ring, or a worn valve seat.
+A steady faucet drip wastes a lot of water.
+Have dripping faucets fixed as promptly as possible.

 Drain clogs.
 Depending on the cause and location of a clog, drain cleaning may or may not be effective.
-Additionally, because clogs in multiple places can contribute to what seems like a single issue, successfully clearing one clogged spot might not solve all long-term problems.
-It may be tempting to reach for a chemical drain cleaner to get rid of a clog, but be aware that using the product incorrectly or too often can cause serious damage to the sink or tub and to your home’s plumbing system.
+Clogs in multiple places can also contribute to what seems like a single issue.
+As a result, clearing one clogged spot might not solve the entire problem.
+It can be tempting to reach for a chemical drain cleaner to get rid of a clog, but try to resist.
+Using chemical drain cleaners too often can cause serious damage to your plumbing system.

 ENERGY STAR-certified products.
 ENERGY STAR is a joint effort of the US Department of Energy and the Environmental Protection Agency.
-The focus of the program is to provide consumers with information regarding energy-efficient products.
-The EPA has created a set of guidelines to assess a product’s energy efficiency, and it selects for the ENERGY STAR label those that meet its criteria.
-If a product features the ENERGY STAR label, it has been deemed by the EPA to be more efficient than its competitors in terms of its energy consumption and performance.
-In addition, products earning the label must deliver the standard features and level of performance of similar products.
+The focus of the program is to give consumers information about energy-efficient products.
+The EPA created a set of guidelines to assess a product’s energy efficiency.
+Based on those criteria, it selects products to carry the ENERGY STAR label.
+ENERGY STAR products are more energy efficient than their competitors.
+Products that earn the label must have the standard features and performance of similar, non-ENERGY STAR products.

 Water-conserving fixtures.
 Low-flow faucets, showerheads, and toilets have improved in both quality and affordability.
-Modern designs have produced plumbing fixtures that conserve water yet still provide water pressure similar to older models.
+Modern designs conserve water without sacrificing water pressure.

 Tankless water heaters.
-Rather than heat and store water in a central tank, tankless water heaters heat water directly as it passes through a series of gas burners or electric coils.
-Since the water is only warmed as it is used, a tankless unit can help reduce both energy costs and consumption.
+Instead of heating and storing water in a large tank, tankless water heaters heat water as its needed.
+The water is heated as it passes through a series of gas burners or electric coils.
+Since the water is only warmed as it’s used, a tankless unit can help reduce both energy use and costs.

-All household members should know where the home’s main water shutoff valve is located and how to use it.
-This valve should be clearly tagged and labeled to avoid confusion.
-In an emergency, shutting off the water supply to the home can be crucial to preventing serious water damage.
-In most homes, the valve is adjacent to the water meter.
-Most fixtures also have individual shutoff valves located in their supply lines.
-All valves should be periodically checked to ensure they are working properly.
+Everyone in the house needs to know where the main water shutoff valve is located and how to use it.
+This valve should be clearly marked to avoid confusion.
+In an emergency, shutting off the water supply to the entire house can help prevent serious water damage.
+In most homes, the valve is next to the water meter.
+Most fixtures also have shutoff valves in their supply lines.
+Check these valves periodically to make sure they work properly.

 Frost-proof outside spigots or hydrants.
 Frost-proof spigots prevent many repairs each year.
-To keep the water behind the valve from freezing, the valve portion of the spigot is located deep inside the wall.
-When the spigot is in the off position, no water is present near the outside of the house wall.
+The valve part of the spigot is installed deep in the wall, which keeps the water in the pipe from freezing.
+When the spigot is turned off, there isn’t any water near the outside of the house wall.
 Remember to remove the hose from the spigot and drain it before the cold season.

 Frozen pipes.
-Winter weather can cause pipes to freeze and possibly burst, leaving you with costly water damage to your home.
-Wrapping pipes with foam insulation, or, in more severe climates, with thermostatically-controlled heat tape, will help prevent freezing.
-To thaw frozen pipes, slowly work a hair dryer or heat lamp from an open faucet toward the frozen area until water flows freely.
+Winter weather can cause pipes to freeze and possibly burst.
+If this happens, you’ll likely have to deal with costly water damage.
+Wrapping pipes with foam insulation can help prevent them from freezing.
+If your area gets tough winters, ask your plumber about wrapping pipes with thermostatically-controlled heat tape.
+To thaw frozen pipes, slowly work a hair dryer or heat lamp from an open faucet toward the frozen area.
+Do this until water flows freely out of the faucet.